rykktiadloans/lect-gof-test/README.md

 6. Adapter - Convert the interface of a class into another interface clients expect.
 Adapter lets classes work together that couldn't otherwise because of incompatible interfaces.
    Note: Works after code is designed, Legacy
+   Short definition: Pattern for connecting new code to legacy code, without having to change the working contract that was produced from the legacy code originally.
+   Concepts:
+   - Plug adaptor
+   - Convert interface into another interface
+   - Legacy
+   - Translate requests
+   - Client, Adapter, Adaptee
    Example: Arrays -> Lists (not exactly, just functionality...), Streams.

 7. Bridge - Decouple an abstraction from its implementation so that the two can vary independently.
+    Short definition: The Bridge pattern is very similar to the Adapter with a main difference: bridge works with new code whereas an Adapter works with legacy code.
    Concepts:
    - Decouple Abstraction and implementation
    - Encapsulation, Composition, Inheritence